Globally Connected. Culturally Distinct Neighborhoods. Thriving Communities.

 - Downtown is Silicon Valley’s City Center—the region’s only urban live-work environment

 - 40+ cultural venues Downtown

 - 2,000+ new high-rise homes in the City Center

 - Easy Access to Caltrain at Diridon Station Downtown with 125+ stops weekly

 North San Jose offers attractive amenities with 8,000 new homes near high-tech workplaces, the capacity for more than 80,000 new jobs, and easy access to shopping, Downtown, transit, trails, and recreation.
-Click here to access Guadalupe River Trail.
+Access Guadalupe River Trail.

-- San Jose offers easy access to transporation with numerous Caltrain connections, VTA Light Rail, ACE/Amtrack, commuter rail, bikeways, freeways and future BART stations (Milpitas and Berryessa 2017)
+- San Jose offers easy access to transportation with numerous Caltrain connections, VTA Light Rail, ACE/Amtrack, commuter rail, bikeways, freeways and future BART stations (Milpitas and Berryessa 2017)